sgwoodjr/velvet/README.rst

 *"That's beautiful, what is that velvet?"*

+..note:: This project is still in the planning phase.
+The foundation of the project is still being configured.
+Once that is complete, actual signal processing functionality will be added.

 Velvet provides signal processing and communications algorithms in Python.
 Typical usage often looks like this::